bmw-software-engineering/trlc/documentation/TUTORIAL-CI.md

 The TRLC tools also come with a static analysis mode that performs additional checks.
-To enable this use `--verify`, and it requires the optional dependency [PyVCG](https://pypi.org/project/PyVCG/).
+To enable this use `--verify`, and it requires the optional dependency [CVC5](https://pypi.org/project/cvc5/) (GNU/Linux only).
 It is strongly suggested to turn this on in CI.

 The TRLC tool goes beyond what the language definition requires and produces additional messages that may be helpful.
 For example it warns